trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 ### CMake-based project {#cmake-based-project}

-Let’s assume we are using CMake to build the program mentioned in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}).
+Let's assume we are using CMake to build the program mentioned in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}).
 We add a CMake target that builds the `main.cc` and `harness.cc` and links the target together with AFL++.
 Note that we are excluding the main function through the `NO_MAIN` flag; otherwise, the program would have two main functions.

 {{< customFigure "CMake example" >}}